MessageBird acquires SparkPost for $600M using $800M Series C extension – TechCrunch

 “By joining forces with MessageBird, we will be able to bring broader, deeper value to all of our customers through any digital communications,” Harris said in a statement.

 Vis agrees saying it gives his company the opportunity to upsell other MessageBird services to SparkPost customers.
 “SparkPost obviously only offers email.
-We can offer SmartPost customers way more channels.
+We can offer SparkPost customers way more channels.
 We can offer them texting, Instagram, WhatsApp or Apple Business Chat.
 So we feel very excited about leveraging them to go sell much more broad messenger products to their customers,” Vis said.

 MessageBird announced its $240 million Series C on a $3 billion valuation last October.
 The company’s whopping $800 million extension brings the round to around $1 billion.
 It’s worth noting that the round isn’t completely closed yet, so that’s not an official figure.